Vishram1123/gjs-osk/README.md

 - To change properties about the keyboard, open up the "Extensions" application, and click on "Settings" under this extension to get a list of changeable properties
   - Close the settings dialog to save any modified settings
 - To type special characters, open GNOME settings, and turn on "Compose Key" under the Keyboard submenu.
 Choose a modifier (preferably right alt), and use the [key combinations listed here](https://en.wikipedia.org/wiki/Compose_key#Common_compose_combinations) to type special characters
-- To change the keyboard layout, change the layout in GJS OSK's settings
+- To change the keyboard layout, change the layout in Gnome's Control Center
 - To add typing prediction, add "Typing Booster" as an input source (in GNOME's settings), and keep it chosen as the primary input source [(extended guide here)](https://mike-fabian.github.io/ibus-typing-booster/docs/user/).
   - Note that this will cause predictive text to be present even without the OSK open, and the input language for Typing Booster's predictions will have to be set in Typing Booster's settings
 - To open the keyboard from the command line (or with a shortcut), run the command `dconf write /org/gnome/shell/extensions/gjsosk/indicator/opened true` which will open the keyboard